pip-services/pip-services-docs/content/en/python/components/trace/cached_tracer.md

 - **references**: [IReferences](../../../commons/refer/ireferences) - references to locate the component dependencies.

 #### trace
-Records an operation trace with its name and duration
+Records an operation trace with its name and duration.

 > trace(correlation_id: Optional[str], component: str, operation: str, duration: float)

-- **correlation_id**: Optional[str] - (optional) transaction id to trace execution through call chain.
+- **correlation_id**: Optional[str] - (optional) transaction id to trace execution through a call chain.
-- **component**: str - a name of called component
+- **component**: str - name of the called component
-- **operation**: str - a name of the executed operation.
+- **operation**: str - name of the executed operation.
 - **duration**: float - execution duration in milliseconds.

 #### _update
-Makes trace cache as updated
+Sets trace cache as updated
 and dumps it when timeout expires.

 > _update()